clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dars.rst

 Building DARS Images
 ********************

 If you choose to build your own DARS container images, you can customize them as needed.
 Use the provided Dockerfile as a baseline.
 To construct images with Clear Linux, start with a Clear Linux development platform that has the :command:`containers-basic-dev` bundle installed.
-Learn more about bundles and installing them `swupd guide`_
+Learn more about bundles and installing them `swupd-guide`_

 First, clone the `DARS repository`_ from GitHub.